 Whatever you are looking for in a vintage condo, there's probably something that will suit your fancy in downtown.
 Start your browsing here for free and call me when you're ready to schedule a showing.
 I know historical buildings in Seattle and can narrow your search down to the right condo for your needs.

-Great New Price!
+Priced to Sell!
 Welcome to your new home in the middle of the city!
 This cozy condominium features bamboo flooring, a large tiled kitchen with lovely cabinets.
-Open stud...
+Open studi...

 Listing courtesy of Sound Point Real Estate LLC.

-Great Location in heart of desirable Cap Hill and close to everything that makes Seattle great!
-First floor condo.
-Completely renovated and updated with modern finishes. ...
+HUGE PRICE DROP!
+LOWEST PRICED CONDO IN CAP HILL. - Not Co-op Great Location in heart of desirable Cap Hill and close to everything that makes Seattle great!
+First floor ...